Victa Lawn Mower Review & Guide

 Where can you buy a Victa lawn mower?

 Victa lawn mowers are available to purchase at lawncare retailers and mower shops, in addition to hardware stores such as Bunnings, Mitre 10 and Home Timber & Hardware, with retailers listed on the Victa website.

 How much do Victa lawn mowers cost?

 Reasonably priced within the market, Victa’s range of lawn mowers ranges from a few hundred to a few thousand dollars, depending on the model, type and retailer.
 Victa push mowers cost upwards of $400, while the ride-on mower range costs upwards of $2,500.

 Are Victa lawn mowers worth the money?

 In the last 60-odd years, Victa has planted itself in the hearts and minds of many Aussies.
-The humble lawn mower can credit its creation to Victa, and it’s a feat that we often love to boast about – we invented the lawn mower!
-Though what’s to be said of Victa in the modern day?
+The humble lawn mower can credit its creation to Victa, with the brand still manufactured in Australia today, which may prove to be a winner in some people’s books.